Deathwatch - Purgation

 Its Lusitanian Naval Fleet plows the lanes between worlds and is legendary throughout the Imperium for its skill and prowess.
 Its people’s agricultural productions feed countless worlds, and its feudal warriors are sought out to serve on the harshest of Astra Militarum fronts.

 Sadly, for all their skill and determination, the people of Lusitania are oblivious to the threat hanging over their heads, save the Inquisition and key military leaders.

 The bulk of Lusitania’s wealth comes from its naval shipyards and agriculture worlds.
 The exploratory fleet, which helped to reclaim the system, found an ancient forge world with near pristine naval docks capable of laying the keels of the most vaunted of imperial ship designs.

-Because of this, Lusitania possess a formidable naval defense fleet capable of rivaling many of its older and wealthier neighboring sectors.
-This of course makes the sector an increasingly valuable resource for the beleaguered Imperium.
+Because of this, Lusitania possesses a formidable naval defense fleet capable of rivaling many of its older and wealthier neighboring sectors.
+This, of course, makes the sector an increasingly valuable resource for the beleaguered Imperium.

 Unfortunately, Lusitania’s great distance from Imperial space makes the delivery and deployment of these assets perilous at best and near suicidal at worst.
 The light of the Astronomican is only a faint pinprick of light in a handful of systems and it is only visible to the greatest of navigators.
 The emperor’s protection does not fully extend into this troubled region and in a galaxy of darkness, Lusitania is truly alone.